vzaramel/mobile-app-tcc/www/readme.md

 ## Mobile App Robot ##

-sm
-### A Robot built in Cordova that controls the actuator using DTMF over the smartphone audio's output ###
+### A Robot built in Cordova that controls the actuator using DTMF over the smartphone's audio output ###